rmarable/Ec2InstanceMaker/README.md

 ## Using FSx for Lustre

 To add an FSx for Lustre file system that shares both the instance tag collection and lifecycle, set `enable_fsx=true` when the instance is first created.
-The example below will attach a 3600 GB Luster file system mounted at /fsx to a new Amazon Linux 2 instance:
+The example below will attach a 3,600 GB Luster file system mounted at /fsx to a new Amazon Linux 2 instance:

 ```
 $ ./make-instance.py -A us-east-1a -O rmarable -E rmarable@amazon.com -N dev01 --count=3 --request_type=spot --enable_fsx=true
 ```

 The size of the file system is controlled with the `fsx_size` flag.
-Lustre file systems must use multiples of 3600TB or an error will be returned.
+Lustre file systems must use multiples of 3,600 GB or an error will be returned.

 Hydration of an FSX file system from an S3 bucket is supported by setting `enable_fsx_hydration=true`, designating an existing S3 bucket (`fsx_s3_bucket`)